Skip to content

 Tobacco processing in Yunnan China

-Yunnan is famous for the cultivation of tobacco and in the mountains nearby the village you’ll see a lot of plantations.
+Yunnan is famous for cultivating tobacco, and in the mountains near the village, you’ll see a lot of plantations.
 Many locals are involved in processing the tobacco.

-In the first two pictures below you can see the plantations.
-In the third picture, local workers are preparing the leaves for the desiccation process.
-The fourth picture shows the type of building once used for the desiccation and the fifth shows the buildings in use now.
+In the first two pictures below, you can see the plantations.
+In the third picture, local workers prepare the leaves for desiccation.
+The fourth picture shows the type of building once used for the desiccation, and the fifth shows the buildings in use now.

 Hui mosque in Yiliang county Yunnan China

-If you have some extra time, on your way back to Yiliang you can visit the Xinjie Hui village (新街村) where a new mosque has recently been built.
+If you have some extra time, on your way back to Yiliang, you can visit the Xinjie Hui village (新街村), where a new mosque was recently built.

-Hui is one of the several Muslim ethnic groups and it counts almost 10 million people.
-Most Hui people live in the Ningxia Hui Autonomous Region, but there are many Hui communities in Gansu, Xinjiang, Qinghai, Hebei, Henan, Yunnan, and Shandong Provinces.
-They speak mandarin but also use some Arabic and Farsi words in daily interactions and religious activities.
+Hui is among several Muslim ethnic groups, counting almost 10 million people.
+Most Hui people live in the Ningxia Hui Autonomous Region, but many Hui communities exist in Gansu, Xinjiang, Qinghai, Hebei, Henan, Yunnan, and Shandong Provinces.
+They speak Mandarin but use Arabic and Farsi in daily interactions and religious activities.

 Nanping river in Yiliang county, Yunnan - China

-This area has recently become a popular place among the locals to relax eating some Shaokao (烧烤), Chinese BBQ while watching the kids playing in the river.
+This area has recently become popular for locals to relax, eating some Shaokao 烧烤 (Chinese BBQ) while watching the kids playing in the river.

 How to get to Maidichong Village